A Way of Life

 In doing the form, energy is generated from compressing the feet into the floor and then directing that energy into the hands and fingers.
 Learning how to generate and direct energy through the body provides an opportunity to send it where it is needed.
 You can test out your new skill by holding a biofeedback thermometer in each hand and then make the temperature go up on one and down on the other.

 Increasingly, observational, longitudinal studies prove that physical activity throughout the day does more to prevent cognitive decline in middle age and especially for seniors than any other factor.
 Tai chi is a good way to take a few minutes, a few times a day, to get valuable physical activity without needing to follow it up with a shower.
-When the tai chi form is done correctly, very little sweating occurs; this is due to the level of muscular relaxation.
+When the tai chi or internal wing chun forms are done correctly, very little sweating occurs; this is due to the high level of muscular relaxation.